 Having a criminal conviction will not necessarily prevent an applicant from gaining admission to the University of Surrey but it is important that applicants disclose all unspent convictions.
 It may be necessary for specific programmes that in addition to spent convictions, all cautions and warnings are also declared.
 In reaching decisions on those with criminal convictions, the University will consider not only its own responsibilities and duties to the academic community at large but also the safety and well-being of the individual and its ability to provide any appropriate support arrangements.
 The test the University will use is whether any criminal conviction disclosed by an applicant gives reasonable grounds for considering that the admission of the individual: (a) poses a real threat to the safety or property of staff, students, visitors, those coming into contact with the applicant during their studies or others involved in University business; or (b) would be contrary to the law or to the requirements of any relevant professional or other regulatory body.
 Failure to declare this information at the point of application could result in the place being withdrawn.

 In order to firmly accept a postgraduate offer of admission at the University of Surrey, applicants are required to pay a deposit of £2000 towards the fee.
-If the total fee for the year is less than £4000, applicants are required to pay at least 50% in order to register.
+If the total fee for the year is less than £4000, applicants are required to pay at least 50 per cent in order to register.

-For the majority of programmes starting in September/October, the deadline to firmly accept your offer is 1st August.
+For the majority of programmes starting in September or October, the deadline to firmly accept your offer is 1 July.
 Some programmes however, operate an early deposit deadline; applicants should refer to Surrey Self-Service for specific dates.
 If you pay the deposit after this deadline you will still be considered for entry, subject to places being available on the programme.